Affiliate Disclosure

 Front and Rear Subframe Points for Sedans

 If you’re doing a full front or rear lift to set jackstands under all four pinch welds simultaneously, you can use the subframes.
 The front subframe (sometimes called the front crossmember or front cradle) sits transversely under the engine bay and is a solid fabricated steel member.
-Centre your jack saddle on it, away from any oil lines or mounting brackets.
+Center your jack saddle on it, away from any oil lines or mounting brackets.
 The rear subframe serves the same function at the back of the car, supporting the rear suspension.
 Both are legitimate lift points on most unibody vehicles but confirm in your manual that they are listed as approved lift points, not just structural members.

 Subframe lifts are particularly useful when you need to get all four corners off the ground — front lift on subframe, set stands under rear pinch welds, lower jack, move to rear subframe, set stands under front pinch welds.
 This is the methodical way to do it safely.
 Rushing this sequence is how stands end up under unsupported metal.